 The Mathematics with Accounting & Finance Degree (G1N4) at Aberystwyth University will develop your appreciation of advanced mathematical and statistical techniques and their application in the key areas of business finance and accountancy.
-Teaching on the Mathematics with Accounting & Finance Degree is shared between the Department of Mathematics and the School of Management and Business and you will benefit from the expertise of our lecturers in both disciplines.
+Teaching on the Mathematics with Accounting & Finance Degree is shared between the Department of Mathematics and the Aberystwyth Business School and you will benefit from the expertise of our lecturers in both disciplines.
 In addition to the mathematical and analytical skills you will acquire through your Mathematics with Accounting & Finance Degree, you will also gain a broad range of transferable skills that are highly valued by employers.

 Top 20 in the UK for student satisfaction in the subject area of Accounting and Finance (NSS 2016)